The Spirit of '43: Plot

+A tug-of-war ensues between "spend" and "save" with Donald caught in the middle.
+Eventually the two burst apart and Donald sees them for who they really are: one a friend of Hitler, the other an American patriot.
+The narrator asks the audience whether they will "spend for the Axis" or "save for taxes".
+Donald chooses the latter and goes to pay his taxes with the good duck.

 The second part of the film is a montage entirely recycled from The New Spirit, showing how the taxes are being used to make planes, bombs, ships, and other war materials.
-It then shows them being used against Axis forces, along with the repeated slogan "Taxes... to (bury, sink, etc.) the Axis", accompanied by the opening bars of Beethoven's Fifth Symphony (the "V for Victory" theme).
+It then shows them being used against Axis forces, along with the repeated slogan "taxes to (bury, sink, etc.) the Axis", accompanied by the opening bars of Beethoven's Fifth Symphony (the "V for Victory" theme).